PLAY AUDIO

 Quintessential local humour

-The verses tell the story, whilst the is chorus is sung from the tiger's point-of-view.
+The verses tell the story, whilst the is chorus is sung from the fictional tiger's point-of-view.
 Additionally, the AI image of a baby thylacine bred in a jar is done with comedic intent.
 Here we celebrate the tiger's transformation to a sentient life over the alternative of continued extinction.
+Thus a satirical 'anthem-styled' track is revealed.

 By 1830 the Van Diemen Land Co. introduced bounties on hunted thylacines.
 In 1888 a bounty of one pound was offered by the Tasmanian parliament.
 This image, from the National Museum of Australia's digital classroom collection ('Extinction of Thylacine') has the caption, 'Hunter poses with dead thylacine 1869'.
 Hence in verse one, the reference to, 'they hanged 'em upside down'.